celzero/docs/docs/dns/open-source.md

 This project can be hosted on [fly.io](https://fly.io), and can support both DoT and DoH protocols.
 User will be liable for fly.io billing.

-1. Install `flyctl` on your device.
-Please [refer to fly.io docs](https://fly.io/docs/getting-started/installing-flyctl/) for the same.
+1. Install `flyctl` on your device ([ref](https://fly.io/docs/getting-started/installing-flyctl/)).
-2. Signup or Login to fly.io.
-Please [refer to fly.io docs](https://fly.io/docs/getting-started/login-to-fly/) for the same.
+2. Signup and/or login to fly.io ([ref](https://fly.io/docs/getting-started/login-to-fly/)).
 3. Create an empty directory anywhere on your PC.
 Open you terminal or powershell and navigate to this directory.
 4. Launch a fly app
 	```bash
 	flyctl launch
 	```
 	- Choose a unique name here or let it auto-generate.
-	- Choose a location (closest to you would be better for you to use).
+	- Choose a location (the closer to your users, the better).
 	- Note down the name of the app and you may delete this directory along with the generated `fly.toml`.
 5. Now, you would need a SSL or TLS certificate for your domain name.
-Both getting a domain name and CA certificate generation are beyond the scope of this README.
+Both getting a domain name and CA certificate generation are beyond the scope of this README. [_Let's Encrypt_](https://certbot.eff.org/) and [_ZeroSSL_](https://www.frankindev.com/2021/10/14/free-wildcard-ssl-by-zerossl-with-acme.sh/) vend public certs for free, valid for a maximum of 90 days.
 6. Once you have your CA certificate and key files, you need to encode them as base64 with no wrapping.
 How this can be done in bash terminal is shown below.
 	```bash
 	# Locate your CA certificate & key files